-- 1Reading this register clears the interrupt status flags Bits 0, 1 and 11. - 2Undefined until the first Vector Transformation has started - Bit 0 A/D Conversion Completion Interrupt.
+- Bit 0 A/D Conversion Completion Interrupt.
 This register is set to 1 when the A/D conversion process has completed and ADC interrupts have been enabled in the SYSCTRL register. - Bit 1 Interrupt Status.
-This register is set to 1 when the Vector Transformation is completed and the Vector Transformation completion interrupts have been enabled. - Bit 4 This bit is set to 1 when the rotation results are valid. - Bit 11 If any interrupt source on the ADMC200 occurs, then this bit is set to 1.
+This register is set to 1 when the Vector Transformation is completed and the Vector Transformation completion interrupts have been enabled. - Bit 4 This bit is set to 1 when the rotation results are valid reading this. - Bit 11 If any interrupt source on the ADMC201 occurs, then this bit is set to 1.